Renew PEI Together FAQs

 How does the provincial plan work?

-The Renew PEI, Together plan will be implemented in four distinct phases with a progressive lifting of public health measures on individuals, communities and organizations over three-week periods.
-Progression will be gradual and constantly evaluated based on the latest public health information from PEI's Chief Public Health Office.
-Decisions during each phase will be based on public health evidence and continuous monitoring.
-If there are concerns about moving into a next phase, progress will be slowed, halted or even reversed to continue to protect the health and safety of Islanders.
+The Renew PEI, Together plan has been implemented in four distinct phases with a progressive lifting of public health measures on individuals, communities and organizations over three-week periods.
+Progression has been gradual and constantly evaluated based on the latest public health information from PEI's Chief Public Health Office.
+Decisions during each phase have been based on public health evidence and continuous monitoring.

-Is there a reference document available that outlines protocols and guidelines for the relaxation of health measures?
+Is there a document outlining protocols and guidelines for the relaxation of health measures?

-Enforcement activity will continue through all of the stages.
-Details of activities that will be monitored are outlined in a revised public health order.
-Government officials will also be enforcing the implementation of operational plans required by businesses and organizations providing public activities and services.
+Enforcement activity has continued through all of the stages.
+Details of activities monitored are outlined in the revised public health order.
+Government officials also enforce the implementation of operational plans required by businesses and organizations providing public activities and services.

 When will funerals and burials be permitted?